Nike’s exit shows just how far downtown Seattle is from a comeback

 Seattle’s empty shops have a snowballing effect on downtown traffic: as more stores close, shoppers have fewer reasons to come downtown.

-“A lot a the retailers that I have previously come to downtown for have … left,” says Tim McCall of the Puyallup area, who was in the Nike store Friday.
+“A lot of the retailers that I have previously come to downtown for have … left,” says Tim McCall of the Puyallup area, who was in the Nike store Friday.
 “So the draw for me to come downtown is slowly waning.”

 Many local retail executives think downtown still has powerful charms that can’t be found anywhere else.
 Pike Place Market, the waterfront and the Space Needle “aren’t going anywhere,” says EJ Reiser, manager at The North Face, which sits across Sixth Avenue from Nike.